 – Begin by answering the questions, 'What do I want to say to my audience?', and 'Why should they care?'
 At that intersection, you are likely to find your story.

 Tell us more about that.
 How can people find their stories?

-– At KIT we are very data-driven, and we always begin by checking what the Storykit data can tell us about our storytelling.
+– At KIT we are very data-driven, and we always begin by checking what the Storykit data and video performance can tell us about our storytelling.
 But we also need to generate our own ideas, and I have seen that many people tense up and get too serious when it is time to write the script.
 They overthink.
 When in reality, the best angles and stories are the ones that hit you spontaneously when you are getting a cup of coffee or share an anecdote at lunch.